verus-lang/verus/README.md

 the documentation is still incomplete.
 If you want to try Verus, please be prepared to ask for help in the [💬 Zulip](https://verus-lang.zulipchat.com/).

-The Verus community has published a number of research papers, and there are a variety of industry and academic projects using Verus.
-You can find a list on our <a href="https://verus-lang.github.io/verus/publications-and-projects/">publications and projects</a> page.
-If you're using Verus please consider adding your project to that page (see the instructions there).

 ## Try Verus

 To try Verus in your browser, please visit the [Verus Playground](https://play.verus-lang.org/).